scilus/scil-documentation/source/our_tools/recobundles.rst

 RecobundlesX
 ============

-Here is a typical example of a script to run our scilpy's version of Recobundles on a batch of subjects.
-Dipy also has its version, and you can find the explanation `here <https://dipy.org/documentation/0.16.0./examples_built/bundle_extraction/>`_.
+Recobundles is a tool to separate your wholebrain tracking result into different bundles divided into separate files.
+Dipy has a published version, called Recobundles.
+It is single atlas and single parameter while our version (which we call RecobundlesX) is multi-atlas and multi-parameter, and shown to be more robust in Rheault 2020 (PhD thesis).

+You can find the description of Dipy single atlas / single parameter `here <https://dipy.org/documentation/0.16.0./examples_built/bundle_extraction/>`_.
+We also provide a convenient wrapper for that version in scil_recognize_single_bundle.py which is simpler to use and does not use as much RAM and disk space.
+For multiple bundles however, we highly recommend scil_recognize_multi_bundle.py (i.e. RecobundlesX).

+Here is an example of how to run RecobundlesX.
 In the following script, we take the example of data that has been preprocessed using :ref:`ref_tractoflow`. tractoflow_folder is your root, which should contain tractoflow's results for each subject.
 This script will create a Recobundles folder inside each subject's directory.

 You will need :ref:`ref_ants`